Yes No Share to Facebook

 (4) The personal liability of an owner under this section may only be determined by an action under this Act.

-As per the Construction Act, a ten (10%) percent holdback is required from each party involved within a property improvement project whether such is a construction project or a renovation project.
-This means that the property owner must withhold ten (10%) percent when paying the general contractor, who must then withhold ten (10%) percent when paying subcontractors, and so on throughout the various layers of payors within the labour and material supply chain of the project.
-The holdback requirement ends when the risk of a lien being filed against the improved property expires, which is usually sixty (60) days after the project is completed or a Certificate of Substantial Performance is issued.
+Per the Construction Act as shown above, a ten (10%) percent holdback is required by each party within the hierarchy of a project to improve property, which includes construction or renovation projects.
+Accordingly, the property owner is required to holdback ten (10%) percent from the general contractor who in turn is required to holdback ten (10%) percent from subcontractors and so on throughout the various layers of payors to suppliers of the project.
+This holdback requirement expires when the risk of a lien being filed against the improved property expires which is, generally, sixty (60) days following completion of the project or completion of substantial performance (which is established by the issuance of a Certificate of Substantial Performance).

 Interestingly, and most contractors will know this; however, small project owners, such as homeowners as laypeople will unknowing, the homeowner that pays the invoice from a contractor in full upon completion of a renovation contract, whether roofing, landscaping, building an addition, replacing kitchen cabinetry, or other household improvements, is required to holdback ten (10%) percent.
 Failing to do so is a breach of trust whereas the Construction Act, statutorily, creates a trusteeship and by failing to act in accordance to the trusteeship, the homeowner, among others, could be found liable for breach of trust.